archethic-foundation/archethic-wallet/README.md

 ## How to install ARCHEthic Wallet

-\# Currently ARCHEthic Wallet is supported on Android and iOS Devices for Testnet \#
+\# Currently ARCHEthic Wallet is supported on Android Devices for Testnet \#

 To Install ARCHEthic Wallet in Android Devices:
 - Download the APK file for application for your platform from [releases](https://github.com/archethic-foundation/archethic_mobile_wallet/releases).